-A lot or a little?
+A Lot or a Little?

-Parents need to know that Next Gen is a full-length animated feature film.
-Co-created by Chinese and Canadian filmmakers, with participation from Americans, it takes place in a futuristic city where robots play a significant role in the lives of the citizens.
-The story centers on the relationship between a 12-year-old girl named Young Mai (voiced by Charlyne Yi) and an AI (Artificial Intelligence) who join together to fight a mighty villain.
-While relationships are at the core of the story, viewers can expect extensive cartoon mayhem -- robot battles, human fighting, explosions, laser and gunfire, falls, chases, a human held captive, bullies, and threats to the entire populace.
-Note that a quick-tempered pet erupts in angry gibberish to simulate swearing, which is then bleeped.
-The film also contains thoughtful messages about dealing with loss, healing, and the importance of memories in each individual's life.
-Based on friendship, love, grief, evil, and justice contains an abundance of characters and story elements.
-Middle grades and up, who are used to some complexity, should be able to follow it.
+Parents need to know that Next Gen is an animated sci-fi adventure that takes place in a futuristic city where robots play a significant role in citizens' lives.
+The story centers on the relationship between an angry 12-year-old girl named Young Mai (voiced by Charlyne Yi) and an AI (Artificial Intelligence) called 7723 (John Krasinski), who join together to fight a villain.
+While relationships are at the core of the story, viewers can also expect lots of cartoon mayhem: robot battles, human fighting, explosions, laser and gunfire, falls, chases, a human held captive, bullies, and threats to the entire populace.
+A quick-tempered pet erupts in angry gibberish to simulate swearing, which is then bleeped.
+The film also offers thoughtful messages about dealing with loss, healing, and the importance of memories in each individual's life.
+Based on friendship, love, grief, evil, and justice, this story has lots of characters and story elements, but kids in middle grades and up who are used to some complexity should be able to follow it.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Is It Any Good?